Which Institutions Own Shares In Urban Outfitters Inc. (URBN)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Urban Outfitters Inc. (URBN) is a “Overweight”.
 15 analysts offering their recommendations for the stock have an average rating of 2.50, where 10 rate it as a Hold and 1 think it is a “Overweight”.
 4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Urban Outfitters Inc. is expected to release its quarterly report on 03/07/2023.The EPS is expected to shrink by -43.10% this year
+Urban Outfitters Inc. is expected to release its quarterly report on 05/23/2023.The EPS is expected to shrink by -44.70% this year

 Urban Outfitters Inc. (URBN) Top Institutional Holders